AdobeDocs/analytics.en/help/analyze/analysis-workspace/home.md

 # Analysis Workspace overview

 Analysis Workspace removes all of the typical limitations of a single Analytics report.
 It provides a robust, flexible canvas for building custom analysis projects.
 Drag-and-drop any number of data tables, visualizations, and components (dimensions, metrics, segments, and time granularities) to a project.
 Instantly create breakdowns and segments, create cohorts for analysis, create alerts, compare segments, do flow and fallout analysis, and curate and schedule reports for sharing with anyone in your business.

-Advanced features include Attribution IQ,
+This page contains basic instructions to get you started.
+When you have mastered the basics, you can move on to the advanced features of Workspace.
+They  include [Attribution IQ](/help/analyze/analysis-workspace/attribution-iq.md), [Anomaly Detection](/help/analyze/analysis-workspace/virtual-analyst/c-anomaly-detection/anomaly-detection.md), [Contribution Analysis](/help/analyze/analysis-workspace/virtual-analyst/contribution-analysis/ca-tokens.md), [Segment IQ](/help/analyze/analysis-workspace/segment-iq.md), and [Intelligent Alerts](/help/analyze/analysis-workspace/c-intelligent-alerts/intellligent-alerts.md).

 Here is a video overview of Workspace:

 >[!VIDEO](https://video.tv.adobe.com/v/26266?quality=12)

-Full YouTube playlist available [here](https://www.youtube.com/channel/UC8I6bqCk7gO6YdoMz6W5fvw/playlists?view=50&sort=dd&shelf_id=7).
+The full YouTube playlist for Analysis Workspace features is available [here](https://www.youtube.com/channel/UC8I6bqCk7gO6YdoMz6W5fvw/playlists?view=50&sort=dd&shelf_id=7).

 ## Create a simple project

+A project

 ## Two ways to build a table